 Throughout Key Stages I and 2, subjects are often cross-curricular with, for example, work in Art and DT supporting topics studied in Science, Geography, History and RE.
+This helps to embed core aspects of the curriculum and ensure important skills are transferred across disciplines.

-A full programme of termly visits is organised for each class to support the curriculum.
-In addition to this, there are residential visits for Year 3, Year 4, Year 5 and Year 6.
+A full programme of termly visits is organised for each year group to support the curriculum.
+In addition to this, there are residential visits for pupils in Year 3-6.